 Storage Items: Chances are that you have these at home anyway, so bring some.
 Different sized top loaders, penny sleeves, team bags, and snap tights or magnetic holders should all be brought for any freebies and pack pulls.
 It will save you money and you won't have to waste precious time hunting them down.
 Don't expect dealers to have any.

-Sack Lunch: Convention center food is expensive and bland.
-Would you rather spend $12-$15 a day on cards or a mediocre sandwich and bag of chips?
+Sack Lunch: Convention center food is expensive and bland and the lines can be very long.
+Would you rather spend an extra $12-$15 a day on cards or on a mediocre sandwich and bag of chips that also takes away from your time?

 What Not to Bring?